ideonate/cdsdashboards/docs/chapters/setup/docker.rst

 The image you use for the single-user server should have `Voila <https://voila.readthedocs.io/en/stable/>`__ and `jhsingle-native-proxy <https://github.com/ideonate/jhsingle-native-proxy>`__ installed, plus a second 'entrypoint' at /opt/conda/bin/voila-entrypoint.sh to run the Voila server.

+For Streamlit dashboards, you need a /opt/conda/bin/streamlit-entrypoint.sh

 Please see `docker-singleuser-images <https://github.com/ideonate/cdsdashboards/tree/master/docker-singleuser-images>`__ for an example, or use the ones created for you already: